 Patience may be a virtue, but who actually has the time for it when you operate a business or work in marketing?

 Since conversions are closely tied to revenue, the first time to think about optimization should come rather early on in your website development.

 If it is your first iteration in establishing a website, there are general cautions you should take, such as assuring all site elements are operational, especially the ones that lead to a conversion.
 So make sure all on-site CTAs, links, form fields and the like work without any trouble.

 For example, your business will inevitably lose revenue if the same link remains broken for even a moderate period of time, or during any UX mishap, like the checkout button being buried beneath the fold.

-If you are in the redesign phase of your site, then you should learn from the old or current UX of your website.
+If you are in the redesign phase of your site, then you should learn from the old or current user experience of your website.
 Take into account what hasn’t yielded satisfactory results from analyzing your consumers’ behaviors on your previous site.

 You should start strategizing for CRO, as the aforesaid conversion rates from organic keyword searches and paid searches already have their own separate sub-discipline for optimizations.
 They are what is known as search engine optimization or SEO, and SEM, or search engine marketing.
 The former deals with optimizing organic search clicks, while the latter deals with optimizing paid searches.

 Monitoring your visitors’ digital happiness is key to keeping your customers engaged and your conversion rate healthy.
-Improving your UX will result in longer site journeys, fewer bounces and a general positive sentiment about your website, which is inextricably tied to your brand.
+Improving your user experience will result in longer site journeys, fewer bounces and more positive sentiment, which is inextricably tied to your brand.